EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 And that's it!
 In this article we've gone through many of the features offered in [.NET 5](https://docs.microsoft.com/en-us/dotnet/core/dotnet-five) , [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-5.0) and [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) to support some of the most common use cases when it comes to developing Web API applications.

-We've installed .NET 5 and created an ASP.NET Core Web API project with EF Core and a few bells and whistles, created controllers to support many different endpoints, played a little bit with routes and response codes, created and built upon a data model and updated a database via entities and migrations, implemented more advance database objects like indexes to enforce uniqueness constraints, implemented input validation using both built-in and custom validation attributes, implemented resource models as DTOs for defining the contract of some of our API endpoints, tapped into the built-in dependency injection capabilities, explored and improved the autogenerated Swagger UI, added seed data for our database, learned about configuration via settings files and environment variables.
+We've installed .NET 5 and created an ASP.NET Core Web API project with EF Core and a few bells and whistles, created controllers to support many different endpoints, played a little bit with routes and response codes, created and built upon a data model and updated a database via entities and migrations, implemented more advance database objects like indexes to enforce uniqueness constraints, implemented input validation using both built-in and custom validation attributes, implemented resource models as DTOs for defining the contract of some of our API endpoints, tapped into the built-in dependency injection capabilities, explored and improved the auto-generated Swagger UI, added seed data for our database, learned about configuration via settings files and environment variables.

 .NET 5 is looking great.